aderdiger/DNU---MADAIN/README.md

 2. Weighting scheme testing 1 - The Cancer Catcher (run4; v7)
     a.
 All testing to this point utilized TensorFlow's 'balanced' weighting system to account for large imblanace in classes.
     b.
+4x on 'bcc' and 'akeic', 20x on 'mel'
+    c.
 Tested effectiveness of different weights
-    c.
+    d.
 Increased weighting for underrepresented classes by a factor of 4x
-    d.
+    e.
 Note the recall for 'mel' at .70

     ![image](https://github.com/aderdiger/MADAIN/blob/a90a26d55caa387aa8614be2b8cad85adb77fffb/run4/run7/visualizations/roc_curve_InceptionV3_Adam.png)